-This course will help you develop a working knowledge of materials, practices and processes in contemporary textiles.
-You will also develop practical skills in printing, dyeing, hand and machine stitching, weaving and felt and paper making.
+Drawing is a key component of the course, using a range of materials, such as ink, collage and machine embroidery.
+You will learn practical skills in printing, dyeing, hand and machine stitching, fabric manipulation, weaving and felt and paper making.
+These skills will then allow you to interpret and express ideas.

-You will develop a variety of skills that will allow you to interpret and express ideas.
 There is a strong element of contextual research and analysis and you will be encouraged to research, analyse and respond to the work of other artists.

-You will have the opportunity to visit galleries and exhibitions both locally and in London.
+As part of the course, you will be encouraged to visit galleries and exhibitions both locally and nationally.
 You will also have chance to visit a city renowned for its artistic heritage.
-Recent destinations have included Amsterdam, Paris and New York.
+Recent destinations have included Berlin and New York